Snapper Carr: The Blasters

 In 1989, DC Comics published a three-issue limited series titled Invasion!.
 The Dominators, an alien race usually seen in the Legion of Super-Heroes comics, decide to invade Earth to learn the secret of the metagene—a gene that can give certain human beings superpowers.
 In the first issue of Invasion!, it is revealed that thousands of Earthlings have been kidnapped and taken to the Dominator homeworld, where they are forced to run a gauntlet of traps and experiments known as "the Blaster".
 Six humans, including Snapper Carr, survive the Blaster, an indication that they have the metagene.
-Indeed, the Blaster itself forces the metagene in each person to manifest, and Snapper gains the ability to teleport whenever he snaps his fingers.
-In the third issue, these six new heroes are transferred to Starlag, the Dominator prison-world.
+The Blaster itself forces the metagene in each person to manifest, and Snapper gains the ability to teleport whenever he snaps his fingers.
+In the third issue, these six new heroes are transferred to Starlag, a Dominator prison.
 There, they meet up with the extraterrestrial superhero team the Omega Men.
 They also meet Brainiac 2 and his super-team, the Licensed Extra-Governmental Interstellar Operatives Network (L.E.G.I.O.N.).
 Together, the three groups break out of Starlag and flee aboard a shuttle piloted by the feline alien, Churljenkins.
 They run into a superhero task force led by Superman, and assist in the invasion of the Dominator homeworld.
 There, they discover a cure for the Dominators' "gene bomb" (a device which accelerates metagene activity and destabilizes superpowers, ending with the death of the person with the metagene).
 Snapper and his group, now called the Blasters, return to Earth while Churljenkins joins the Omega Men and flies off into space.

 The Snapper Carr character next appeared in a one-shot comic, Blasters.
 The story in this comic book begins with Snapper Carr in an alien insane asylum.
 Snapper had decided to keep his eyes open during a teleport, to see what occurs.
 On his dismay, he witnessed an eternity of time passing, and was driven temporarily insane.
 The reader also learns that each of the Blasters has had trouble adjusting to their new superpowers, and are also incarcerated in the asylum.
 Snapper escapes by teleporting directly to Churljenkins' ship, which had broken down on an alien world.
 Churljenkins restores Snapper's sanity, and the two of them repair the ship and flee—stranding the Omega Men.
-They learn that the Dominators have destroyed Churljenkins' home planet, so they return to Earth.
+They learn that the Dominators have destroyed the Churljenkins' home planet, so they return to Earth.
 On the journey there, they discover that the Spider Guild (an alien race of humanoid arachnids) has created a weapons depot near Earth.
 Snapper breaks the Blasters out of the hospital, and the team destroys the depot.